mediascape/association/API/mediascape/Association/README.md

 		mediascape.association.doAssociation("<target>",[parameters]).then(cb(sessionJSON));
 	```

+	For **_triggers_** the "doAssociation" method returns the promise to *cb(sessionJSON)*, where *cb(sessionJSON)* could mean:
+	* have initiated a pairing process between two devices using the suggested method, process being in no particular state
+	* have broadcasted the provided URL using the suggested method
+	* have found a secondary device that will load the URL

+	For **_catchers_** the promise returned by the "doAssociation" method is resolved on the Catcher when it has received a URL to launch.

 	This function provides association methods based in the selected technology.
 In this moment the are 5 different technologies to associate devices:

 	* Named Web Sockets (NWS)